 Being an excellent anti-inflammatory, it helps reduce inflammation in the body and promotes healing and regeneration.

 Spirulina is an excellent immunomodulator.
 It helps enhance and boost the immune system and fight auto-immune disorders as well.

-Chronic inflammatory conditions like rheumatoid arthritis may be benefitted by regular intake of Spirulina, and it has also shown positive effect in people suffering from bronchial asthma.
+Chronic inflammatory conditions like rheumatoid arthritis may be benefitted by regular intake of Spirulina, and it has also shown positive effects in people suffering from bronchial asthma.
 Therefore, the health benefits of Spirulina are numerous, and the benefits are unquestionable.

 Side Effects of Spirulina

 Spirulina is a naturally occurring compound.
 Taking organic spirulina tablets can be of no harm to a person because of its natural source material.

 One only needs to be careful that the product is natural and the supplement that one is taking is not synthetic or chemical-based.
 Always select a brand that manufactures Spirulina tablets or capsules from genuine natural raw material.

 Side effects are barely noted with Spirulina use.
 Even prolonged intake of the tablets has no detrimental impact on the health, rather, it helps boost immunity and the general health status of the person.
 Not many contra-indications are noted with Spirulina.